Edgewater Public Schools adheres to New Jersey State requirements:

 Students Entering Kindergarten – 3rd Grade:

-Lessons provided during whole class instruction aid in the early identification of gifted learners
+Lessons provided during whole-class push-in instruction aid in the early identification of gifted learners

 Various skill levels are presented to allow observation of individual achievement of skills during early stages of development